 - Teach them to take a step back.
 This is one of the best skills a person can have to cope with life.
 People can do this once they have compassion for themselves, which you teach them by having empathy for them!

 I hope you liked my video.
 If so, I would love for you to share it!

 Empathy vs. Sympathy: What is The Difference?

 Both empathy and sympathy are made from the Greek word “pathos,” which means suffering.
 They are both a response to suffering.

 Sympathy is feeling bad when you know the facts of someone else’s suffering.
 Empathy is deeper and feels better to the recipient.
 It is a sense of understanding the suffering of someone else because you can imagine it by putting yourself in their shoes.

 You may be wondering about where being “empathic” fits in here.
 Literally, the definitions of empathetic and empathic are interchangeable, but the connotation of being “empathic” is an intuitive feeling that surpasses regular empathy.

-I also mention compassion in this video because I understand compassion to a loving act of empathy.
-A way of showing your empathy in a loving way to someone that helps them feel worthy, understood, and cared for.
+I also mention compassion in this video because I understand compassion as a loving act of empathy.
+A way of showing your empathy in a loving way to someone that helps them feel worthiness, cared for, and understood.

 Tell me your favorite part of these videos: